frankbille/ScoreBoard/README.md

 ### Why a rewrite?

-Basically because of the hassle of deploying Java applications, when you when cheap/free hosting.
+Basically because the hassle of deploying Java applications, when you want cheap/free hosting.
 This app is not meant for any commercial use but only for fun/recreational spare time in office spaces.